-In addition to the municipality benefitting from reducing its energy use, residents and local businesses also benefit from more efficient use of tax payer dollars and better maintained/operated public buildings and facilities.
+In addition to the municipality benefiting from reducing its energy use, residents and local businesses also benefit from more efficient use of tax payer dollars and better maintained/operated public buildings and facilities.

-While the Township far surpassed its conservation objectives from the 2014 plan, we recognize other measures could take place to ensure savings continue and that new conservation measures are identified and acted upon.
-Our key changes to ensure the success of our updated plan include creating a formal Energy Management Committee from the existing Energy Plan Task Force and ensuring staff are trained on energy conservation and building operations.
+While the Township surpassed its conservation objectives from the 2014 plan, we recognize other measures could take place to ensure savings continue and that new conservation measures are identified and acted upon.
+Our key changes to ensure the success of our updated plan include maintaining a formal Energy Management Committee and ensuring staff are trained on energy conservation and building operations.
+There are a number of funded training opportunities for staff to take remotely and gain certifications.

-The Corporation of the Township of Hornepayne will continue to find innovative and cost efficient solutions regarding energy consumption.
+The Corporation of the Township of Hornepayne will continue to find innovative and costefficient solutions regarding energy consumption.

 The Township of Hornepayne will strive to reduce our energy consumption by an additional 10% in municipal operations by 2025 compared to the 2014 baseline.
-This Energy Reduction Target will apply to all departments and facilities owned by the Municipality.
+This Energy Reduction Target will apply to all departments and facilities owned by the municipality.
 Included herein are the measures that will be undertaken to support the achievement of that goal.